boisgera/-A-beginner-s-guide-to-countable-ordinals/Ordinals and Ordinal Hierarchies.md

 at most n if it is a countable union or intersection of sets of complexity at most n-1.
 If in addition the set is not of complexity at most n-1 then say that the set is of complexity n.
-More generally still, given an element x of X, say that a set has complexity at most x if it is a countable union or intersection of sets each of which has complexity strictly less than x. \[As before, this definition makes sense - or there would be a smallest x for which it does not make sense, which there clearly isn\'t.\]
+More generally still, given an element $X$ of X, say that a set has complexity at most $X$ if it is a countable union or intersection of sets each of which has complexity strictly less than x. \[As before, this definition makes sense - or there would be a smallest $X$ for which it does not make sense, which there clearly isn\'t.\]

-Let us call an element x in X *countable* if the initial segment I(x) is countable.
-I now claim that every Borel set has complexity x for some countable x.
+Let us call an element $X$ in $X$ *countable* if the initial segment I(x) is countable.
+I now claim that every Borel set has complexity $X$ for some countable x.
 Let us say that such a set has *countable complexity* .
 To prove that, all I need to do is show that a countable union or intersection of sets of countable complexity also has contable